faanskit/flygprov/ROADMAP.md

+# Roadmap
+## Overview
+### Functionality
+* Seed script to reset admin
+* Seed initialize the system from scratch
+* Use Google Auth to login
+  -- Detailed requirements does not exist
+* Add name and surname for students (Depends on Google Auth to login) -- Detailed requirements does not exist

+### Improvements
+* TBA

+### Documentation
+* Document system management
+* Updated the README.md
+* Create a owner and user manuals

+## Detailed Description
 ### **Seed script to reset admin**

 **Problem:** If the admin password is lost, there is no way to reset it.